pwntester/codeql.nvim/README.md

 - `P` (on a Paths node): Change to previous path

 ## Language Server Protocol
-This plugin does not provide any support for the LSP.
-But in order to have the best CodeQL writing experience it is recommended to configure LSP support.
+This plugin does not provide any support for the Language Server Protocol (LSP).
+But in order to have the best CodeQL writing experience it is recommended to configure a LSP client to connect to the CodeQL Language Server.

 There are many LSP clients in the NeoVim ecosystem.
 The following clients have been tested with CodeQL Language Server: